LewisT543/msvc-primefinder/README.md

 ```

 ## Findings
-1. No-cache Sieve is almost always the best approach.
+1. Sieve is almost always the best approach.
 For low limits it is very fast, and for high limits
 the problem becomes memory rather than speed.
-Thus making caching ineffective for the exact ranges it 'could' be a good
-optimisation for. (at least for my current sqlite cache implementation).
-The time taken to read smaller lists of primes
-from sqlite is greater than the calculation time.

 2. For large and huge limits, the Concurrent Segmented Sieve is the best choice.
 On my machine, once I surpass a limit of 5_000_000